DataBiosphere/jade-data-repo/datarepo-clienttests/README.md

 against.

 * Check that your IP address is included on the IP whitelist for the cluster you're testing against.
-The easiest way to do this is to connect to the Broad VPN, because the VPN IP addresses are already included on the IP whitelist for the Jade dev cluster.
+The easiest way to do this is to connect to the Non-Split Broad VPN, because the VPN IP addresses are already included on the IP whitelist for the Jade dev cluster.

 * Check that you are calling the correct version of Gradle (6.1.1 or higher).
 Use the Gradle wrapper in the sub-project (`.gradlew`), not the one in the parent directory (`../.gradlew`).

 #### Debug a test configuration or script
 * The Gradle run task just calls the main method of the TestRunner class, with the test configuration file passed in as the first argument.
-To debug, add a Run Configuration in IntelliJ that calls the same method with the appropriate argument.
+To debug, add a Run/Debug Configuration in IntelliJ that calls the same method with the appropriate argument.

 * To debug a test script without the test runner, for example to make sure the API calls are coded correctly, add a main